-- A. Ffor all hours spent with the prisoner in their custody; - B. Ffor waiting time, if upon arriving at the other jurisdiction at the assigned time for pick up of the prisoner they are required to wait for the release of the prisoner, provided that they first advise the Department of the delay and are instructed to wait, but in no event shall waiting time exceed their regular daily hours of work; - C. Wwith respect to travel without the prisoner in their custody to or from the other jurisdiction to either pick up the prisoner or to return to Riverside County after having delivered the prisoner: - for all travel time spent driving, provided that they are instructed to drive to pick up or deliver the prisoner, less normal commuting time and meal time; - for all hours spent traveling if the assignment doesn't involve an overnight stay, less normal commuting time and meal time; or - during their regular working hours, even on an a day when the Deputy is not scheduled to work, if the assignment involves an overnight stay and they travel as a passenger on an airplane, train, boat, bus, or automobile, less normal meal time.
-The Deputy Sheriff shall not perform any productive work for the Department while traveling as a passenger unless expressly authorized to do so by a Department supervisor.
+- A. For all hours spent with the prisoner in their custody; - B. For waiting time, if upon arriving at the other jurisdiction at the assigned time for pick-up of the prisoner they are required to wait for the release of the prisoner, provided that they first advise the Department of the delay and are instructed to wait, but in no event shall waiting time exceed their regular daily hours of work; - C. With respect to travel without the prisoner in their custody to or from the other jurisdiction to either pick up the prisoner or to return to Riverside County after having delivered the prisoner:

+For all time worked on their regular scheduled day off;

+- 1. For all travel time spent driving, provided that they are instructed to drive to pick up or deliver the prisoner, less normal commuting time and meal time: - 2. for all hours spent traveling if the assignment doesn't involve an overnight stay, less normal commuting time and meal time; or - during their regular working hours, even-Qen an a day when the employeeDeputy is not scheduled to work, if the assignment involves an overnight stay and they travel as a passenger on an airplane, train, boat, bus, or automobile, less normal meal time.
+The Deputy Sheriff shall not perform any productive work for the Department while traveling as a passenger unless expressly authorized to do so by a Department supervisor, or as required by law.